Now Taking Deposits for 2026 Spring, Summer, Fall and Winter Puppies. Call Us: (865) 679-4569

 When circulating bacteria repeatedly contact heart tissue, several things can happen:

-1. Valve inflammation
+1. Valve Inflammation

 The mitral valve (most commonly affected in small dogs) becomes irritated and thickened over time.

-2. Immune system overactivation
+2. Immune System Overactivation

 Chronic infection keeps the immune system in a constant low‑grade inflammatory state.

-3. Structural changes
+3. Structural Changes

 Inflammation weakens valve edges, making them less able to close tightly.